12 Tips for Managing Glazes at a Busy Pottery Studio

 It’s a lot of work to run a school or community pottery studio.
 There are a lot of moving parts to look after.
-I’ve been a studio technician for 5 years now and it’s a very busy and rewarding job.
+I’ve been a studio technician since 2015 and it’s a very busy and rewarding job.

 As the technician, I’m taking care of all the behind the scenes tasks that go into running the studio.
 These include firing the kilns, maintaining the kilns and other equipment, keeping the studio organized, ordering all clay and glaze materials, and of course, maintaining all the studio glazes.

 Glaze maintenance can be a big job, especially if you have a lot of studio glazes and you’re mixing them from scratch.
 What size buckets to use?
 How to store them?
 What to use for mixing them?
 How to show users what the glazes look like?

 You have to keep replenishing buckets that are running low.
 You have to replenish the water that evaporates from the glazes, which changes their thickness while leaving crusty glaze sludge on the sides of the bucket.

 Sometimes lids are left off the buckets.
 Sometimes things are dropped into the buckets.
 Sometimes the buckets are accidentally dumped on the floor (usually containing red iron oxide, just to make clean up more challenging!)